Entries by Miciah Bay Gault

 It is a familiar scene.
 The storyteller is a village elder, or a grandmother, or a wandering minstrel.
 The passel of eager-eyed children, and perhaps some adults, sit close.
 It is the still evening, under the fluttering mosquito-net; or perhaps mid-day, in the shade of an old acacia tree; or a darkening and cold afternoon, by the light of a roaring fire.

-Visiting with Donald Quist
+Visiting with Elizabeth Gonzalez

 by Jodi Paloni